evkx/evkx.github.io/content/models/kia/ev3/ev3_long_range/_index.md

 ## Battery, range, and charging

 The high-capacity battery has a gross capacity of 81,4 kWh and a net usable capacity of 77 kWh, providing an 4,4 kWh buffer (5.4%) for battery protection.
+With a nominal voltage of 358 volts, the system is classified as a 400-volt battery system, aligning with industry standards.

 According to the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range is 600 km (373 miles), with an energy consumption rate of 12.8 kWh/100 km (3 mi/kWh).
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.